SaiKrishnaMohan7/Playground/k8s/README.md

 - a group of interdependent containers (one or more) working together (apiVersion: v1)
 - share the same networking and filesystem space
+- Pod has a a few states in its lifecycle:
+  - Pending: Scheduler figuring out where to put the pod
+  - ContainerCreating
+  - Initializing
+  - Ready
+- A service that routes requests to pods will start doing so the moment it is in the `Ready` state
+  - The app running in the container in the pod may not be ready, Readiness and Liveness probes help with that

 ### ReplicaSet